ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

 # Advanced publishing options

-There are three ways in which you can schedule content to be revealed or hidden in the future:
+There are three ways in which you can schedule content to be published, revealed or hidden in the future:

 - [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]] [Scheduler tab](#schedule-tab) in any Page block's configuration
 - [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]] [Content Scheduler block](#content-scheduler-block) on a Page